harshil-2507/harshil-2507/README.md

 I enjoy building impactful projects, learning new tools and technologies, and collaborating with like-minded people who share a passion for creating meaningful change through technology.

 # 🎓 About Me
-- 🏫 Junior at National Institute of Technology, Surat, pursuing B.Tech in Artificial Intelligence with a CGPA of 8.13.
+- 🏫 Junior at National Institute of Technology, Surat, pursuing B.Tech in Artificial Intelligence.
 - 💡 Passionate about building intuitive and scalable solutions to real-world problems, leveraging AI, SaaS, and fintech technologies.

 ## 🛠 Tech Stacks